 Tag Allocation and Application Hunt Committee

 Committee Purpose: the purpose of the committee is to review issues of tag allocation based on sound biological and sociological principles, evaluate potential changes to the application hunt and draw processes, and make recommendations to the Board of Wildlife Commissioners regarding their research and findings.
-(For more details, see Charter and Commission Policy 24).
+See charter for more detail.

-The work previously accomplished by the Committee was comprehensive and informative.
-That work is reflected in the historic documents linked below.
+The work previously accomplished by the Committee for the period December 2006 – March 2008 was comprehensive and informative, and is reflected in the historic documents linked below.

 ||Meeting Date and Time